Heading to Paris? We share the perfect day trips from Paris, perfect for those looking to escape the city.

 Le Mont Saint-Michel

 One of the most beautiful monasteries on Earth and one of the most gothic and dramatic to see from a distance.
-The UNESCO world heritage site Le Mont Saint-Michel is a colossal piece of architecture, surrounded by a small village, all sitting atop an island which is only accessible at low tide.
+The UNESCO world heritage site Le Mont Saint-Michel is a colossal piece of architecture, surrounded by a small village, all sitting atop an island that is only accessible at low tide.
 Everything about this place is a mix of medieval and gothic French architecture and tone.

 The inner sanctum of the monastery is inaccessible to the public, but almost everything else is free to be explored, this is a photographer’s dream.
 While there’s not much else to do nearby and the trip is quite long, the main event itself is more than worth it.
 If you’re driving or taking a tour bus there (the journey takes around four hours), then you’ll be treated to gorgeous views of the French countryside along the way.
-Your other option is to take an early train to Rennes then connect to the Keolis bus which takes between 4-5 hours.
+Your other option is to take an early train to Rennes and then connect to the Keolis bus which takes between 4-5 hours.
 It’ll be a long day but a truly unforgettable visit.

 If you love French castles (and who doesn’t?) then the Loire Valley is a wondrous sight to behold – this is the place to go if you want to immerse yourself in history.
 Just 200km south of Paris (2.5 hours by car or bus) and considered ‘The Gardens of France’ there are close to a thousand castles to admire.
 You’ll also find beautiful vineyards and historical sites throughout the area making for a wonderful escape from busy Paris for the day.
 Once home to the nobility of France, there are royal and fairy-tale vibes across Loire Valley – you can even find Chateau De Chambord which supposedly inspired the Disney Beauty and the Beast animator.